The Storyteller Studio

 What is the Storyteller Studio?

-The Storyteller Studio is a collaborative space for young playwrights and dramaturgs under 30 to hone their craft through peer and professional support, and to develop the skills and work ethic necessary for success as they transition into professional careers.
+The Storyteller Studio is a collaborative space for playwrights and dramaturgs under 30 to hone their craft through peer and professional support, and to develop their skills, work ethic, and artistic process as they transition into professional artistic careers.

-This program is intended for those who have graduated from university programs or those who have established their artistic practice through alternative avenues.
-It is open to artists who consider New Jersey a literal or artistic home.
+This program is intended for those who have graduated from university programs or those who have begun their artistic practice through alternative avenues.
+It is open to artists who consider New Jersey a personal or artistic home free of charge, and to artists outside of New Jersey through sponsorships with partner institutions across the country.

-The Storyteller Studio places the focus on artistic process, not product.
-Although a shared goal is for each Cohort member to move forward on their own project, the primary focus of the program is to foster a community of artists who collectively grow an expanded awareness of their own artistic approach.
-The group will also explore, in community, various possibilities and career trajectories within the fields of playwriting and dramaturgy.
+The Storyteller Studio places the focus on process, not product.
+Although each Cohort member is given the opportunity to move forward on their own artistic project, the primary focus of the program is to foster a communal and individual awareness of artistic approach, and to discover and explore various career paths within the fields of playwriting and dramaturgy.

 Why the Studio?